fabiovila/ESP32ACMotorInverter_Test/README.md

 # Warning!

-SET your IDF_PATH and PATH on Makefile.
+SET your IDF_PATH and toolchain ( gcc, binutils, xtensa ... ) PATH on Makefile.

 CHANGE the clock prescale in mcpwm.c file to make possible get 30000hz of pwm frequency (15Khz in center aligned mode)